-The aws:lambda/layerVersion:LayerVersion resource, part of the Pulumi AWS provider, publishes a versioned Lambda Layer that packages shared code and dependencies for reuse across multiple Lambda functions.
-This guide focuses on three capabilities: local and S3-based deployment, runtime and architecture compatibility, and change detection.
+The aws:lambda/layerVersion:LayerVersion resource, part of the Pulumi AWS provider, defines a Lambda Layer version: its code package, compatible runtimes and architectures, and metadata.
+This guide focuses on three capabilities: local and S3-based deployment, runtime and architecture compatibility, and metadata and version management.

-Layers are standalone resources that functions reference by ARN.
+Lambda Layers are standalone resources that functions reference to share code and dependencies.
 S3-based layers require existing S3 objects containing the layer ZIP.
 The examples are intentionally small.
-Combine them with your own Lambda functions and layer permission policies.
+Combine them with your own Lambda functions and permission policies.

 Deploy a layer from a local ZIP file